Work

 Laila

-The new, interactive work created by Esa-Pekka Salonen, Paula Vesala, Tuomas Norvio and the Ekho Collective for the Finnish National Opera rejects the traditional roles of performing arts, as its music and visuality evolve and change in interaction with the audience.
+The interactive work created by Esa-Pekka Salonen, Paula Vesala, Tuomas Norvio and the Ekho Collective for the Finnish National Opera rejects the traditional roles of performing arts, as its music and visuality evolve and change in interaction with the audience.

 Artistic concept, visuals and technical implementation by Ekho Collective (Minja Axelsson, Saara-Henriikka Mäkinen, Olli Kilpi, Essi Huotari, Iina Taijonlahti, Joonas Nissinen and Heikki Heiskanen).